Noël Valis: Biography

-She served as a member of the National Council on the Humanities, the advisory board to the Chairman of the National Endowment for the Humanities (2019-22).
+She served as a member of the National Council on the Humanities, the advisory board to the Chairman of the National Endowment for the Humanities (2019–22).
 In 2021, she was awarded the Cátedra Miguel Delibes/Miguel Delibes Chair and was also elected President of the Asociación Internacional de Galdosistas, the International Association of Galdós Scholars, for a three-year term.

+Lorca After Life was the 2023 PROSE winner for Literature (Association of American Publishers).